AlienMajik/pwnagotchi_plugins/README.md

 ---
 # ProbeNpwn Plugin

-**Version:** 1.3.0
+**Version:** 1.4.0

 ## Overview

 The ProbeNpwn Plugin is an aggressively enhanced evolution of the original Instattack by Sniffleupagus, now supercharged for maximum Wi-Fi handshake captures!
-This updated version (1.3.0) introduces a suite of cutting-edge features, including dual operational modes (Tactical and Maniac), client scoring, ML-inspired channel hopping, intelligent retries, handshake deduplication, dynamic concurrency, and more.
+This updated version (1.4.0) introduces a suite of cutting-edge features, including dual operational modes (Tactical and Maniac), client scoring, ML-inspired channel hopping, intelligent retries, handshake deduplication, dynamic concurrency, adaptive environment detection (stationary, walking, driving) with GPS integration, multi-band support (2.4GHz and 5GHz), extended parameter profiles for stability, and more.
 If you've used Instattack, you'll love ProbeNpwn - it combines deauthentication and association attacks into one powerful, adaptable tool designed to capture handshakes faster and smarter than ever before.

 ## Key Features